Opposition leader pushes for parliament vote on new Brexit referendum

 She refused to rule out a no-deal Brexit, warning that another referendum would strengthen the hand of those seeking to break up the United Kingdom and could damage social cohesion by undermining faith in democracy.

-With May’s Brexit policy in tatters, lawmakers in the British parliament are trying to wrest control of Brexit, though there is no clear majority for an alternative to May’s deal.
+With May’s Brexit policy in tatters, MPs in the British parliament are trying to wrest control of Brexit, though there is no clear majority for an alternative to May’s deal.

 The EU was not impressed with May’s speech on Monday, as highlighted by the fact that none of its top officials nor its Brexit negotiator made any comments - positive or negative.